Cranberry Pumpkin Butter.

-This pumpkin butter turned out just right.
+This cranberry pumpkin butter turned out just right.
 And it’s extra special because it stars two of the best fall fruits and flavors – pumpkin and cranberry for a cranberry pumpkin butter that you’ll be eating by the spoonful.
-The tartness of the cranberries and the creamy and earthiness of the pumpkin make for a spread that’s slightly sweet and tart – a perfect addition to many of your favorite fall foods.
+The tartness of the cranberries and the creamy and earthiness of the pumpkin make for a spread that’s slightly sweet and tart – a perfect addition to so many of your favorite foods.

-Here’s how to make it:
+Here’s how to make this Cranberry Pumpkin Butter:

 - 2 lbs fresh cranberries (2 bags), sorted and washed